-Every student, faculty and staff has a personal 40GB Piratedrive folder to store important files such as class assignments, meeting minutes or research proposals.
+All students, faculty and staff have a personal 125GB Piratedrive folder to store important files such as class assignments, meeting minutes or research proposals.
 With password-protection, security, daily backup and availability on or off campus, some users opt to save all their work files to their Piratedrive folder rather than a work or personal computer.

 Piratedrive is approved for storage of sensitive ECU information, such as FERPA or research data.